Home Hotels Condos Mixed Use Dreams Other Projects Cool Stuff Links Contact

 Click to enlarge

-12/26/05 The transformation Begins
+12/26/05 The Transformation Begins

 The exterior transformation of the Aladdin to Planet Hollywood has begun.
 The buildings' exterior is getting a coat of blue paint...yes paint.
 I guess the original idea of covering the building with a new skin of blue glass was too expensive.
 I was looking forward to this rather hodge-podge architecture disappearing, but I guess it's going from ugly to uglier.